alex-riz-NE/project-fall25-alex-riz-NE/src_observable/index.md

 A positive finding would suggest that:

 > **Preventing inappropriate prescribing could help reduce readmissions among stroke survivors, especially those with aphasia.**

 ---

+# The Data

+The OHDSI (Observational Health Data Sciences and Informatics) dataset is a large-scale healthcare database that is standardized using the OMOP Common Data Model (CDM).
+It contains de-identified electronic health records and other clinical data for millions of patients.
+The dataset includes detailed information on patient demographics, diagnoses, procedures and medications over a 5 year period.
+At Northeastern, the OHDSI Lab provides access to the Pharmetrics+ claims database, which covers approximately 31 million patient lives over a five-year period, including millions of individuals with at least one year of continuous observation.
+This makes it a powerful resource for population level studies on medication safety, disease progression, and healthcare delivery.

+---